BIOGRAPHY

 John Hosking and Olivia Hunt – “HH Classical Duo” co-founded early music group, “Ensemble 1677” in 2016.
 Since then they have performed over 30 concerts as a duo or with the Ensemble, staged Purcell’s opera, “Dido and Aeneas” in conjunction with the St. Asaph Choral Society and undertook a successful tour of the South West.

 They have released two CDs together for Willowhayne Records in conjunction with Naxos and have been broadcast seven times on the BBC's "Introducing" scheme.
-They have plans to record a further disc of 'first recordings' in 2021.
+A further disc of 'first recordings' from Blackburn Cathedral will be released in 2023.
 Olivia has received coaching from Dame Emma Kirkby and programmes tend to focus on early music from the Italian and English schools.
 Visit hhclassicalduo.weebly.com for further details.

 They have released two CDs together for Willowhayne Records in conjunction with Naxos and have been broadcast seven times on the BBC's "Introducing" scheme.
-They have plans to record a further disc of 'first recordings' in 2021.
+A further disc of 'first recordings' from Blackburn Cathedral will be released in 2023.
 Olivia has received coaching from Dame Emma Kirkby and programmes tend to focus on early music from the Italian and English schools.
 Visit hhclassicalduo.weebly.com for further details.